usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 ### Merging the Maven Plugin, Tutor, Checker and the Compiler into the Main Rascal Project

 Previously the checker and the compiler resided in the `rascal-core` project because they were experimental.
-Also the rascal-tutor project was separate for faster release cycles in its secpond experimental fase.
+Also the `rascal-tutor` project was separate for faster release cycles in its second experimental phase.
 We moved on and merged them all back into the `main` development branch of the [rascal](https://github.com/usethesource/rascal) project.
-This improves cohesion and lowers coupling, but most importantly it cuts the bootstrapping release cycles between four projects: rascal, rascal-tutor, rascal-maven-plugin and rascal-core.
-Rascal-tutor and rascal-core have been _archived_ on github and usethesource.io.
+This improves cohesion and lowers coupling, but most importantly it cuts the bootstrapping release cycles between four projects: `rascal`, `rascal-tutor`, `rascal-maven-plugin` and `rascal-core`. `rascal-tutor` and `rascal-core` have been _archived_ on GitHub and usethesource.io.

 All progress in the checker and the compiler is now directly available in the Rascal project.
 We made sure to clone the entire commit history of `rascal-core` into the `rascal` project, for search and attribution purposes.

-Also all complex behaviors in `rascal-maven-plugin` have been moved to commandline tools in the `rascal` project, including parallel type-checking.
-The maven plugin project is now only a shell which calls the commandline tools from the released jar.
-Instead of the rascal version which is configured by the `rascal-maven-plugin` it will use the version of rascal described in the pom of the _client_ project.
+Also all complex behaviors in `rascal-maven-plugin` have been moved to command-line tools in the `rascal` project, including parallel type checking.
+The maven plugin project is now only a shell which calls the command-line tools from the released jar.
+Instead of the Rascal version which is configured by the `rascal-maven-plugin` it will use the version of Rascal described in the `pom.xml` of the _client_ project.
 The plugin also prints warnings and errors if the versions are out-of-date or inconsistent.
 This is yet another cyclic bootstrap dependency removed, since now we don't need a release of `rascal-maven-plugin` to use a new version of `rascal`.